uvastatlab/statlab-fellows/resources/git_steps.md

 $ git diff # show file differences; use q to exit results
 ```

-3. Stage files for commit, then commit (you can use --all to commit all changes at once)
+3. Stage files for commit, then commit

 ```sh
 $ git add [file]
 $ git commit -m "[add commit message]"
 ```

+You can use --all to commit all changes at once if there are multiple changes.

 4. Sync your local files with the source repository (in case something in the source repo has changed in the meantime) and push the updates to your forked repository on GitHub.